 - The Way of a Pilgrim (many editions)

-List of Activites to Complete Prior to Baptism and Chrismation
+List of Activities to Complete Prior to Baptism and Chrismation

 - If the new catechumen was registered on the membership role of another religious body, the catechumen must upon being enrolled as a catechumen write to this body and ask to be removed from their previous membership roster.
 This is exceedingly important should the catechumen die during catechism so that the Orthodox burial may take place unhindered.

-- Attend all Sunday Liturgies and Feast Day Liturgies, and other weekly services as possible (Liturgies, Vespers, etc.) for at least a year before being received.
-The divine services are the catechemens' primary catechism.
+- Attend Sunday Liturgies and Feast Day Liturgies, and other weekly services as possible (Liturgies, Vespers, etc.) for at least a year before being received.

 - Present yourself for the Catechumen Litany in the weekly Sunday service and follow the Catechist out of the temple to receive weekly instruction.